containers/toolbox/CONTRIBUTING.md

   directory `doc`.
 If your changes affect Toolbox's [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/), consider creating a PR there (but to save yourself time, you can do it after your changes are accepted), too.
+- After creating a PR add to the bottom of all your commits a link to the PR.
+This helps the future maintainers find discussions around the changes.

 ## After Creating a Pull Request